 - To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by developing and maintaining a research grant portfolio from good2 research funders, publishing peerreviewed outputs and generating and securing (where relevant) intellectual property, and evaluating teaching practice; - 2.
-To participate in doctoral student supervision and examination; - To lead and manage research teams and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, inclusivity and other relevant School policies; - To support the development of early-career researchers;
+To participate in doctoral student supervision and examination; - To lead and manage research teams and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, inclusivity and other relevant School policies; - 4.
+To support the development of early-career researchers; - To supervise and perform research activities required for ongoing studies under the umbrella of HHR, including CHAMPS; - To promote good research practice and ensure compliance of self and others with relevant LSHTM, Haramaya University, Ethiopian and international policies, including conduct of clinical and laboratory research, ethics and data management and sharing;